 Put Children First During a Crisis.
-Because children are especially vulnerable and have such a broad set of needs, the County would have been well served by appointing a full-time top-tier county administrator to address the needs of children in the event of a crisis.
-The County made considerable efforts to communicate and plan with leaders in the education, social services, and related agencies serving children.
-The County can, and should, act now to formalize a structure to ensure lessons learned are not lost and supports are ready to be put in place for children should another public health crisis emerge.
+Because children are especially vulnerable and have such a broad set of needs, the county would have been well served by appointing a full-time, top-tier county administrator to address the needs of children in the event of a crisis.
+School districts, local social service agencies, and county offices must operate more efficiently and proactively to meet the needs of children in a time of crisis and county leadership is essential to making that happen.